Wipe Out Debt With Chapter 7 Bankruptcy

 Will I Lose All My Assets?

 Liquidation of the debtor’s assets is a key component of a Chapter 7 bankruptcy, but that does not mean you will lose everything you own.
 Bankruptcy exemptions allow those who file to keep certain property such as a house, car, professional tools and many personal possessions.
 People who qualify for Chapter generally have few qualifying assets, although every situation is different.

 As a former bankruptcy trustee, I have seen how Chapter 7 bankruptcies play out from both sides.
 I draw upon my experience on the other side of bankruptcy law to help my clients to the greatest extent allowed by the law.

 Do I Qualify For Chapter 7?

 Chapter 7 bankruptcy is means-tested, which means that if your income is too high compared to your expenses, you do not qualify.
 Many people who think they don’t qualify for Chapter 7 actually do, so you should consult with a knowledgeable bankruptcy attorney before making any important decisions.
-If you earn too much to file under Chapter 7, Chapter 13 bankruptcy might be a viable option for achieving your debt relief goals.

 Discuss Your Debt Relief Goals With An Experienced Lawyer